25 Best Things to Do in Sequoia & Kings Canyon National Park

 2. California Tacos (Dinuba, CA)

-Located about 30 minutes south of Yokuts Valley, outside of Kings Canyon, California Tacos in Dinuba has become a go-to spot after spending a long day exploring Grant Grove.
+Located about 30 minutes south of Yokuts Valley, outside of Kings Canyon, California Tacos in Dinuba is my go-to spot after spending a long day exploring Grant Grove—especially because they stay open later than most restaurants in the area!

 Yelp: California Tacos